-Contemplative Study and Embodied Understanding
+Contemplative Study

 Contemplative Study & Training

-Likewise, while we may glean helpful new scientific understandings of the body and mind, and benefit from our access to diverse cultural & spiritual perspectives, it is challenging to make these operational in the midst of our own lives.
+Likewise, while we may glean helpful new scientific understandings of the body and mind, and benefit from our access to diverse cultural & spiritual perspectives, it is challenging to make these operational in the reality of our own lives.

 The Latin root of the word contemplation, templum, literally means a place for observation, what might also be called a keystone, mainspring, core, or heart.
 To contemplate is to take time and space to explore important questions, to go to the core or heart of the matter, to potentially find what you seek.